cycloptux/GiselleBot-Documentation/docs/source/fun_and_games/music.rst

 .. note::
     Vote skip will not be active until there are 3 or more people in the voice channel (with one person, insta-skip is enabled and with two the threshold for skipping is 1).
-    Administrators will bypass the voting system.
+    Server managers (users with "Manage Server" permissions) will bypass the voting system.

 ....